internetarchive/fatcat/guide/src/style_guide.md

 `creators` and updating related `releases` could all go in a single editgroup.
-Large refactors, conversions, and imports, which may touch thousands of entities, should be grouped into reasonable size editgroups; extremely large editgroups may cause technical issues, and make review unmanagable.
+Large refactors, conversions, and imports, which may touch thousands of entities, should be grouped into reasonable size editgroups; extremely large editgroups may cause technical issues, and make review unmanageable.
 50 edits is a decent batch size, and 100 is a good upper limit (and may be enforced by the server).